 The candidate must submit documents attesting that he, his father, his mother, his grandfather, and so on, lived in Austria and was persecuted by the Nazis.
-Additionally, you must prove the link between different family members (spouses or children to whom the request applies) and between the family member that was a victim of Nazi persecution.
+Additionally, you must prove the link between different family members (children to whom the request applies) and between the family member that was a victim of Nazi persecution.

 The necessary documents for requesting an Austrian passport are these:

 - A signed application to receive citizenship, including the story of the Holocaust survivor, a detailed resumé of his time in Austria.
 This will contain information such as the victim’s career path, military service, nationality, addresses, etc.

 - Proof of Austrian citizenship at the time of emigration, such as an Austrian or German passport, certificate of residency, certificate of exile, etc.

 - Proof of acquisition of Israeli, American, or any other citizenship.